Walter Krueger: Education and early life

 Walter Krueger was born on 26 January 1881 in Flatow, West Prussia, then part of the German Empire, now part of Poland.
 He was the son of Julius Krüger, a Prussian landowner who had served as an officer in the Franco-Prussian War, and his wife, Anna, formerly Hasse.
-Following Julius's death, Anna and her three children emigrated to the United States to be near her uncle in St. Louis, Missouri.
-Walter was then eight years old.
+Following Julius's death, Anna and her three children, including eight-year-old Walter, emigrated to the United States to be near her uncle in St. Louis, Missouri.
 In St. Louis, Anna married Emil Carl Schmidt, a Lutheran minister.

 The family subsequently settled in Madison, Indiana.
 Krueger was tutored by his stepfather, educated in the public schools of Madison, and completed high school at Madison's Upper Seminary.
 As a teenager, he wanted to become a naval officer, but when his mother objected he decided to become a blacksmith instead.
 After graduating from high school, Krueger enrolled at the Cincinnati Technical High School, where he learned blacksmithing and completed science and mathematics courses in preparation for college studies in engineering.